 Itching to get casting I got my Redington Rise reel strung up with the RIO InTouch Gold WF5F line and loaded up to hit the river.

-Redington CRUX Review
+Redington CRUX Rod Test

-For the rod’s first day on the water, I decided to go fish Flat Creek here in Jackson.
+For the rod’s first day on the water, I decided to go fish Flat Creek here in Jackson, Wyoming.
 It had been at least two weeks since the refuge had opened and the fish were already educated on perfect drifts.
 A couple bends into my walk I saw a monster feeding on the inside seam line, a tough place to reach from my position.

 After watching for a while I tried my first cast with the Reddington CRUX.
 Fast action is right!
 This thing loaded right away and effortlessly laid down a tight loop with my size 20 BWO pattern.
 Featuring the new Line Speed Taper, my 20-foot cast was dead on.
 A slight mend with the new RIO line and I thought I had a pretty good drift going.
 Nothing.
 The fly passed right over the uninterested fish.
 After a few more unfruitful casts I was back to the drawing board.